codatio/codat-docs/docs/integrations/commerce/square/commerce-square-setup.md

 ## Check the commerce sync settings

-Syncing of all commerce data types must be enabled before you can pull commerce transactions from Square to Codat.
+Syncing of all commerce data types must be enabled before you can read commerce transactions from Square to Codat.
 Follow the steps in [Commerce sync settings](/integrations/commerce/commerce-sync-settings); you only need to do this once.